HTTPS on the Source Interface¶

 Obtaining an HTTPS certificate for Onion URLs¶

-DigiCert is currently the only Certificate Authority (CA) that issues HTTPS
+DigiCert is one of only two Certificate Authorities (CA) that issue HTTPS

 .onion sites.
 DigiCert requires organizations to follow